zachferland/coinery/README.md

 **Rails + Backbone living together in relative harmony.**

-The Backbone app is completely separate from the rails app and can be found in the `backbone/` dir
+The Backbone app is completely separate from the rails app and can be found in the `backbone/` dir.
 The Rails app is configured to serve public assets from `backbone/public/`

-Backbone app structure

 ```
 backbone/